 Submission instructions as well as critique resources are found on our critique sessions submission guidelines page.

 We also strive to offer a variety of special workshop sessions.
 Sometimes these sessions follow the same workshop format as our critique sessions but with a special focus on a certain area — poetry, for example, or romance/erotica.
 Other times, these sessions move away from the critique format to present material in a different way or to cover more ground — we’ve had special sections about comics and video games that covered the overall process.
 We are also proud to offer workshops that address skills that range from life drawing to handspinning.
 As with our regular sessions, all special sessions are led by established facilitators currently working or practicing in their area.

 Special sessions tend to change every year depending upon availability of workshop facilitators, and they may have unique submission requirements.
 We announce our slate of special sessions, facilitators, and submission details each spring.
 Keep an eye on our blog for the announcement!

 Are you interested in leading a special session?
 We would love to hear from you!
 Please contact our WisCon Workshops coordinator at the email address at the top of the page.
 It’s best if we hear from you by February 28 so that we can finalize our sections well in advance of the convention.

 Interested in writing workshops for teens?
-When we’re able to offer those, they’re coordinated through our Children’s and Teens’ Programming.
-Please visit that page to check for information on the current convention!
+When we’re able to offer those, they’re coordinated through Teen Programming.
+Please visit that page to check for more information!